bigomics/omicsplayground-doc/dataprep/datachecks.rst

 **Check #1**.
 Avoid special characters and empty spaces when naming your samples or phenotypes.
 The platform is based on the R programming language, so certain characters are reserved for programming purposes.

-As a good code of practice, never use any of these symbols when naming a sample or a phenotype.
+As good practice, avoid using symbols when naming a sample or a phenotype.
 If you need to connect multiple elements, use underscore, “_” instead.
 Here’s an example:

 .. figure:: ../dataprep/data_checks/p2.png
     :align: center